RosettaCommons/documentation/build_documentation/Cxx11Support.md

 Add "extras=static" to the scons commandline to build the static version of Rosetta.

-Specifing the use of a non-default compiler
+Specifying the use of a non-default compiler
 -------------------------------------------

 If you're compiling with Scons, you need to adjust your user.settings file.